Something's Got to Give: Overlapping Antitrust Laws Create Redundant Claims

 Jacob R. Sorensen

 Mr. Sorensen leads Pillsbury’s San Francisco Litigation Department.
-He specializes in complex business litigation, antitrust and securities matters.
+He concentrates on complex business litigation, antitrust and securities matters.

 Mr. Sorensen’s diverse litigation practice includes the defense of class actions as well as litigation and arbitration of business disputes.
 He has substantial experience with international cartel investigations and follow on litigation.
 He is also experienced in litigation and investigations involving corporate governance and securities matters and allegations of fraud.
 He represents corporate clients and their directors and officers in a wide range of industries, from financial services to technology, energy, telecommunications and construction, as well as a leading private university and teaching hospital.